 So you want to chuck some stuff on a bike and hit the road, but what kind of bike do you need?
 Pretty much any old bike will do, depending on how hard you want to make things for yourself.
 However there are bikes out there, known as touring bikes, that are specifically designed to carry lots of luggage and be ridden long distances over varied terrain.
 They are strong, reliable and comfortable, which will make your life a lot easier out on the road.
 This also makes them a popular choice for an 'everyday' commuter bike.
-To help you get your head around things, I've outlined six of the best touring bikes available on the Australian market.
+To help you get your head around things, I've outlined seven of the best touring bikes available on the Australian market.
 They are all a bit different, with unique pros and cons, but they will all serve you well on anything from a trip to the supermarket to a cross-continental journey.

 SURLY Disc Trucker $2299

-I'm starting with Surly because it's still one of the biggest names in the touring market, and I'm going with the Disc Trucker this time (rather than the rim-brake-equipped Long Haul Trucker) because rim brakes are going the way of the dodo.
+I'm starting with Surly because it's still one of the biggest names in the touring market, and I'm going with the Disc Trucker (rather than the rim-brake-equipped Long Haul Trucker) because rim brakes are going the way of the dodo.

 The Surly Disc Trucker is an excellent bike for long-distance, remote-area touring.
 Due to a combination of geometry and frame material, it's as good as any bike on this list at carrying extreme loads, and the build kit is capable enough to realise that potential.
 The downside of this is a certain degree of sluggishness when being used as a daily commuter, or for other un-loaded duties.
 The frame finish is solid, and as one of the longer lived and higher selling bikes on this list, it's been battle-tested, by all sorts of people, in all corners of the world, proving that it's up to the task.